W is for Winter.. and Wheeze: Paediatric Acute Asthma

 However, do repeat the dose of steroid if it is vomited up it soon after.

-There is also low level evidence for nebulised magnesium sulphate in the treatment of severe asthma, but BTS/SIGN say you can consider it.
+There is low level poor evidence for nebulised magnesium sulphate in the treatment of severe asthma, but BTS/SIGN say you can consider it.

 Plan B

-• IV aminophylline is usually given as a loading dose followed by a continuous infusion (omit the loading dose in those already on oral theophyllines) and place the child on an ECG monitor.
+• IV aminophylline is usually given as a loading dose followed by a continuous infusion (omit the loading dose in those already on oral theophyllines).
+Place the child on an ECG monitor.

 The Next Step

-Critical care input is the next step for children with severe asthma not responding to treatment or with any life threatening features.
-There are a number of ongoing trials on the use of ketamine, sevofluorane and NIV, but the evidence is currently lacking so they’re not recommended by BTS/SIGN.
+Critical care input is the next step for children with severe asthma not responding to treatment or with any life-threatening features.
+There are a number of ongoing trials on the use of other agents, but the evidence is currently lacking so theyre not recommended by BTS/SIGN.

 Discharge planning – When Plan A works well

-Children can be discharged when stable with Sats >94% and PEF >75% on 34 hourly inhaled bronchodilators that can be continued at home.
+Children can be discharged when stable with Sats >94% and on 34 hourly inhaled bronchodilators that can be continued at home.
+PEF can be useful in assessment, although its use is dependent on the childs age and ability to comply.

 Deciding on who can be safely discharged is easy when the child responds well to the first puffs of salbutamol.
-Some children who need more can be safely discharged but that decision requires experience.
+Some children who need more can also be safely discharged, but that decision requires experience.

 Before discharge make sure you: